-In order to explicitly take account of the public expenditure switching effects, as discussed in Section 3, we deduct the impacts of the Welsh Assembly Government ('Barnett') funding from the overall expenditure impact.
-The direct expenditure on the output of Welsh HEIs is divided into Barnett funding (BF), which comes through the Welsh Assembly Government, and other funding (OF) which includes all other sources, including exports to the rest of the UK and the rest of the World.
-The conventional attribution to HEIs is simply (BF+OF) M{H_1} , where M_H is the multiplier value for the HEIs sector.
+In order explicitly to take account of the public expenditure switching effects, as discussed in Section 3, we deduct the impacts of the government funding from the overall expenditure impact.
+The direct expenditure on the output of English HEIs is divided into government funding (BF), reflecting the fact that for regions that are actually devolved this funding is governed by the Barnett formula, and other funding (OF) which includes all other sources, including exports to the rest of the UK and the rest of the World.
+The conventional attribution to HEIs is simply (BF+OF) $M_H$ , where $M_H$ is the multiplier value for the HEIs sector.
 The results of this attribution are summarised in Figure 6.
-The adjusted attribution subtracts the Barnett funded element and its own multiplier effects, which equals BF M_P where M_P is the multiplier for the aggregated public sector.
-The adjusted attrribution is therefore given by equation 3.
+The adjusted attribution subtracts the Barnett funded element and its own multiplier effects, which equals $BFM_P$ where $M_P$ is the multiplier for the aggregated public sector.
+The adjusted attribution is therefore given by equation 3.